Scientific-Computing-Lab/ParallelCodeEstimation/README.md

 # Modified HeCBench for Roofline Analysis

 We took this version of HeCBench and are modifying it to build the CUDA and OMP codes to gather their roofline performance data.
+So far we have the CUDA codes building without issue.
+We use CMake because the `autohecbench.py` was giving us trouble with easily switching out compilers and build options.
+We also wanted to create distinct phases of building and gathering data which wasn't too easy with `autohecbench.py`.

+We might change our automated build and data gathering process in the future, for now what we have is working fine.

+Target codes thus-far:
+- CUDA (omitted MPI-based for now)

 ## Building

-Execute the following commands to get the Makefile generated and to start the build process.
+Execute the following command to get the Makefile generated and to start the build process.
+This will automatically `make` all the programs, you'll NEED to edit the `runBuild.sh` script to properly set any compilers/options for the codes to build.
 ```
 source ./runBuild.sh
-cd ./build
-make
 ```

+## Gathering Data

+Once all the codes are built, we can start the data collection process.
+We have our own script called `gatherData.py` which can be invoked to gather the roofline benchmarking data of each of the built programs.

+---

 # HeCBench
 This repository contains a collection of heterogeneous computing benchmarks written with CUDA, HIP, SYCL/DPC++, and OpenMP-4.5 target offloading for studying performance, portability, and productivity.